veracity/veracity-documentation/common/markdown/data-fabric-egest/data-fabric-egest.md

 Q: I am using Ubuntu Linux and I have issues running storage explorer

 A: Some users have reported issues with running storage explorer.
-We tested it successfully with the Windows desktop operation systems: Windows 7, Windows 8, Windows 10 and with the server operations systems Windows server 2008 and windows server 2012.
-The test failed with Ubuntu Linux 17.04
+We tested it successfully with the Windows desktop operating systems: Windows 7, Windows 8, Windows 10 and with the server operating systems Windows Server 2008 and Windows Server 2012.
+The test failed with Ubuntu Linux 17.04.

 Q: I attempt to use the SAS key in Azure Storage Explorer a second time and get the Authentication Error: The specific signed resource is not allowed for this resource level

 A: This is a known bug in Azure Storage Explorer.
-This will occure if you did not detatch the storage before you tried to reconnect using the same ket.
-You will need to access the storage under the "(SAS-Attatched Services)" storage account in Azure Storage Explorer.
+This will occur if you did not detach the storage before you tried to reconnect using the same key.
+You will need to access the storage under the "(SAS-Attached Services)" storage account in Azure Storage Explorer.
 The storage should still be mapped there.
-The Microsoft Azure team will need to resolve this bug, and Veracity is not able to contrtibute to that.
-Pleas continiue to update your Azure Storage Explorer when new realeases are awailable.
+The Microsoft Azure team will need to resolve this bug, and Veracity is not able to contribute to that.
+Please continue to update your Azure Storage Explorer when new releases are available.